 About Children and Family Health Surrey

-Children and Family Health Surrey provide Surrey-wide community health services for children and young people from 0 to 19 years of age (up to 25 years for young adults with additional needs) and their families and carers.
+Children and Family Health Surrey provide Surrey-wide community health services for children and young people from 0 to 19 years of age and their families and carers.
 It brings together physical and emotional health services designed around the needs of the children, young people and their families.

 With integrated and holistic services, we have ambitious plans to offer improved access to, and more consistent levels of, family healthcare services across Surrey.
 Working within Children and Family Health Surrey, you will have the chance to get involved in designing and developing pathways and improving services.